mautic/mautic/README.md

 ### 🚀 Self-host completely free, forever

-Please check the latest supported versions on the [Mautic Releases](https://www.mautic.org/mautic-releases) page.
+Please check the latest supported versions on the [Mautic Releases][mautic-releases] page.

 The GitHub version is recommended for both development and testing.
 The production package (including all libraries) is available at [mautic.org/download][download-mautic].